kythe/kythe/kythe/go/extractors/config/wrapper/README.md

 ### Future work

-The current implementation uses some simple file parsing, without actually understanding the structure.
-If that becomes necessary in the future, it might be better to use the existing java libraries for `org.codehaus.groovy.ast` to properly parse the build.gradle file and have more precise picture.
+The current implementation uses simple string-based matching, without actually understanding the structure.
+If that becomes necessary in the future, it might be better to use the existing Java libraries for `org.codehaus.groovy.ast` to properly parse the build.gradle file and have more precise picture.
 In particular `org.codehaus.groovy.ast.CodeVisitorSupport` might be sufficient.

 ## Maven

-Maven is handled in java by `com.google.devtools.kythe.platform.tools.MvnPomPreprocessor`.
+Maven is handled in Java by `com.google.devtools.kythe.platform.tools.MvnPomPreprocessor`.
 It utilizes an xml library to parse and modify the mvn `pom.xml` config file in a similar way as described above for gradle.